eggyy1224/space_live_project/docs/frontend/image_overlay_component.md

 # ImageOverlay Component

 The `ImageOverlay` component listens for `generated-image` WebSocket messages and displays AI generated images on top of the scene.
-Images keep their original aspect ratio and disappear after the duration provided by the backend.
+Images keep their original aspect ratio, which is determined by the backend using Gemini's image generation options, and disappear after the duration provided by the backend.

 ## Handling Aspect Ratios